 INSTRUMENTS / GENERATORS

-Pad Harmonics Tool
+Pad Harmonics Tool (FL Studio 11 only)

 The Pad Harmonics Tool provides an interface for creating specialized 'pad' harmonic spectra for Ogun's Timbre equalization targets.
 Think of the Pad Harmonics Tool as a harmonic